Ensuring better provision of supplies in times of disaster

 The Australian Government has allocated funds to further develop the National Emergency Management Stockpile (NEMS) as an enduring national capability.

-When communities are hit by disaster access to life sustaining resources such as safe emergency shelter and potable water are critical.
+When communities are hit by disaster access to life sustaining resources such as safe emergency shelter, emergency power and access to potable water for drinking and hygiene purposes are critical.

 Further investment into this capability will contribute to saving lives, livelihoods and property in a disaster; and will help protect Australia’s economic interests by reducing the level of harm caused to disaster-impacted communities.

-The National Emergency Management Stockpile will enable the Australian Government to provide disaster response and relief resources for rapid deployment across Australia, augmenting state and territory capabilities, when they exceed their capacity to respond to severe to catastrophic disasters.
+The National Emergency Management Stockpile will enable the Australian Government to provide disaster response and relief resources for rapid deployment across Australia, augmenting state and territory capabilities, when their capabilities have been fully committed to the response to severe and catastrophic disasters.

 The Australian Government will also be able to pre-deploy assets around the country in preparation for disasters that are anticipated to have significant impacts.